 - 6 medium to large shrimp

-- chopped fresh Italian parsley
+- ½ tsp Italian parsley chopped

 Instructions

-Prepare the Seafood
+Prepare the Seafood:

 - Clams and mussels: scrub the shells, de-beard the mussels by pulling the "beards" towards the back of the shell, and place them in a bowl of water (you can add salt if you like, or not) for 20 minutes.